 Step #1: Start a business, have a business, or be a sole proprietor.
 If you don't have a business, I would start a website because it's cheap and easy to do.
 Today, there are endless ways to make lots of money online.

-Step #2: Put your baby to work as a model for marketing material.
+Step #2: Put your baby or kid to work as a model for marketing material.
 There are parenting websites, baby care websites, Youtube channels focused on childcare, toys, puzzles, games, family finance, and so much more.
 Any business that is baby-related that generates income should work.
 However, always double check with your CPA.
+Here's a fun summer job I did with my children, which doesn't count as earned income.

 Step #4: Open a custodial investment account for your hard-working child.
 Contribute the standard deduction limit minus the Roth IRA limit each year.